ni/monodrive-documentation/docs/scenario-dashboard.md

 ### UUT & Scenarios

 In the Local monoDrive Batch Scenario Manager Application, users will run and configure an UUT to use when running tests.
-In the Cloud version, users will be able to direct the application to the file directory of configured UUT files to run the simulation.
+In the Cloud version, users will be able to direct the application to the file directory of configured UUT files to run the simulation or use one of the prebuilt UUTs.
 There are many different scenarios to choose from in both Replay and Closed loop Modes.

   <div class="img_container">
     <img class='wide_img' src="../imgs/dashboard_scenarios.png"/>